I was now married into this world.

 He embarked on a long ritual, blessing the water for the coming year.
 Ending the performance by throwing his ornate jewelled cross through the open grill gate into the dark blue natatorium of water.

-The cross was quickly followed in after by the shirtless, shoeless young men of the village and the surrounding areas.
+The cross was quickly followed by the shirtless, shoeless young men of the village and the surrounding areas.

-They swam and scrapped with each other, in the dark agitated waters to retrieve this trinketed ikon, to eventually hold it aloft out of the water and the winner to hand it back to receive an extra blessing from the regal, haughty pontiff in his ridiculous hat.
+They swam and scrapped with each other, in the dark agitated waters to retrieve this trinketed ikon, eventually one holding it aloft out of the water and the winner handing it back to receive an extra blessing from the pontiff, regal and haughty in his ridiculous hat.